What to do in the Garden in April

 Prune the wrong shrub at the wrong time and chances are it will not flower.
 This short video gives some more tips..

 March and April are suitable times to sow, and to plant out sweet peas.
 It is hard to beat sweet peas for colour, height and scent in a garden.
-Sweet peas like moisture and are best planted in an area not too dry as that will encourage mildew.
-If you have time, line the trench with newspaper to aid moisture retention.
-Sweet Peas are hungry plants and adding lots of organic matter will improve the soil and help with moisture retention.
-I also add a mulch to help retain moisture as dry ground is really not good for Sweet Peas.
+Sweet peas like moisture and are best planted in an area not too dry.
+Sweet Peas are hungry plants, and adding lots of organic matter will improve the soil and help with moisture retention.
+I also add a mulch to help retain moisture, as dry ground is really not good for sweet peas.
 Sweet peas are time consuming to grow, but very rewarding.

 For tips about growing sweet peas including how to keep them flowering, and how to get straight stems and a video on how to plant and grow sweet peas.

-Sweet Peas grown under glass in sheltered conditions need to be hardened off before planting outside, see how to do this below.
-It is advisable not to plant out during a chilly spell, this can knock back sweet peas (and any other young plants veg or bedding) and if conditions are poor and cool, they could take weeks to pick up.
-If it's cool better the Sweet Peas hang around in pots for longer.
-Once Sweet Pears are hardened off do not worry too much about the weather, Sweet Peas are half-hardy annuals and will tolerate a fair degree of chill.
+Sweet Peas grown under glass in sheltered conditions need to be hardened off before planting outside.
+See how to do this below.
+Even though sweet peas are fairly hardy I would advise against planting out during a chilly spell, as this can knock back sweet peas (and any other young plants veg or bedding) Once Sweet Pears are hardened off, do not worry too much about the weather.
+Sweet Peas are half-hardy annuals and will tolerate a fair degree of chill.

-If you are growing from seed or buy Sweet Peas as small plants, a good tip is to pinch out the growth point.
-This will make the plant send out extra shoots, prevent it getting leggy and make a bushier plant with multiple flowering stems instead of just the one.
+Whether you're growing from seed or buy small plants, a good tip is to pinch out the growth point.
+This will make the plant send out extra shoots, prevent it from getting leggy and make a bushier plant with multiple flowering stems instead of just the one.
 This is shown in the image above, the growing point is being cut off to encourage the plant to bush.
-With spring sown sweet peas you should do this at least once.

 This short video shows exactly how to do this for better bushier Sweet Pea plants.